hratx-blue-ocean/hratx41-lost-and-hound/readme.md

 [Chad Cramer](https://github.com/Chadcramer)

 ### About the App
-This project was a brief 1-week sprint where our team tried to complete an MVP for an external user (Louis Rangel).
-Louis envisioned a website that connected lost dogs and their owners.
-Our team attempted to create a simple, elegant environment to easily achieve this goal.

-It solves the problem of local resources for finding lost dogs and their owners being spread out across too many places.
-People who find or lose dogs use it.

-It was built in order to more easily facilitate reuniting a lost dog with their owner.

-The user inputs whether they’ve lost or found a dog and receives a list of dogs that have been found or lost depending on which they choose.
-*
-You can also input a lost or found dog to add to our personal database and they will then show up on subsequent searches.
+*Lost and Hound* is a web app that aims to reconnect lost dogs with their owners.
+The app aggregates disparate sources of lost dog data and displays it on a single page so that owners don't have to search across multiple websites.
+Additionally, the app helps *finders* of lost dogs connect with their owners.

+To use the app, a user first selects whether they have either lost or found a dog, and then is presented with an up-to-date  list of dogs matching their particular search.
+The user is then able to filter the results by location and description.
+If a user finds a match, they are able to contact the original poster and/or share a "flyer" via Facebook.

+*Lost and Found* also has its own database where users can post both lost and found dogs which will be included in the search results.

 ### Tech Stack
+*Lost and Hound* was built primarily with ReactJS on the front end and Node/Express on the backend.
+Other technologies used are listed below:

 <img src="https://lh3.googleusercontent.com/ZIHOUCCxFaB7NirPhEX4K8cyTPIMvxvdJxpuhjb_qJ_dk-z7qEgD8riaR0ODXzXQZYn23zHpFiwGzxTDT88FTLeUMoPqlIjyLKoL1am8MH5pCoJExjL8SUC8uaeeiAjvQB0_vym6" width="100"/>
 <img src="https://lh3.googleusercontent.com/xcong6Yn8NoueMYWPhEfO76dw0Nt70kiDVOCOygTFEQWpysHxcT-5jYzq9XWIgD3lvCGnGrjlhddm7WEOw9V1FlHivqFjZCXF9IDsfd7uQ2SxlI80roSJcnHvb0O7POvlYOPNvRG" width="100" />
 <img src="https://lh5.googleusercontent.com/vMTp0AyoPyuTKcvkRNp3SfS9KLkAiBrL_2b3SBwgIOv9z4VvyTD2lHs47h1jmEsk2olzAWIJXyg0HBLTGnjJzWkCFV_Z0B6LFqVOz5dewjLykbC4eRjwZHTOnmBqeXhJccAnc512" width="100" />